 Learn all you can about your health problem

-- Start by asking your doctor if he or she has information about your problem that you could take home.
-Some doctors offer DVDs, CDs, brochures, or reprints from medical journals.
+- Start by asking your doctor if your doctor has information about your problem that you could take home.
+Some doctors offer brochures or reprints from medical journals.
 Some doctors can send links to video, websites, or other electronic information.